 LOOK INSIDE THE BOOK

-‘BRIEF ENCOUNTERS OF THE FIRST KIND’ WAS A SHORT STORY THAT BECAME A NOVEL THAT BECAME A TRILOGY
+‘BRIEF ENCOUNTERS OF THE THIRD KIND’ WAS A SHORT STORY THAT BECAME A NOVEL THAT BECAME A TRILOGY

 In the early years of the Twenty First Century, widow Susan Dexter has more to worry about than the recession.
 For thirty years she has kept a secret; she is not sure if her daughter is human.
 New events lead her to other people who need to find the truth.